Application info

 PhD Neuroscience candidate

-Has a bachelors in biological science, has completed 2nd-year level courses in statistics / applied mathematics / bioinformatics.
+Has a bachelors in biological science, has completed 2nd-year level courses in statistics, applied mathematics, or bioinformatics.
 Now in Masters/PhD.
 Has some experience writing code.

 icon